 Substantial Implementation Reports for each of these jurisdictions are available here.

 The SMART Office is pleased to announce that the U.S. Department of Justice (DOJ) has established the Tribal Access Program (TAP) to provide tribal jurisdictions access to federal crime information databases.
 This program is heavily informed and driven by tribes, pueblos, and nations working to implement SORNA and by the SMART Office’s commitment to resolving the information sharing issues brought to our attention by our tribal jurisdictions.
 The SMART Office worked with DOJ’s Justice Management Division and the Office of Tribal Justice to find a solution for all tribes.
-The SMART Office has fully funded the initial phase of this program and therefore the first ten tribes selected consist entirely of SORNA tribes.
-Learn more about TAP here.
+The SMART Office worked with DOJ's Justice Management Division and the Office of Tribal Justice to find a solution for all tribes.
+Visit the Tribal Access Program page for more information.